2017 IIHF Inline Hockey World Championship Division I: Playoff round

 All eight teams advanced into the playoff round and were seeded into the quarterfinals according to their result in the preliminary round.
 The winning quarter finalists advanced through to the semifinals, while the losing teams moved through to the classification round.
 New Zealand and Brazil were relegated to the Qualifications after losing their classification round games and finished the tournament in seventh and eighth respectively.
 After winning their classification games Hungary and Argentina competed in the relegation game with Hungary being relegated to the Qualifications after losing 4–5 after a shootout.
-In the semifinals Slovenia defeated Great Britain and Latvia beat Australia, both advancing to the gold medal game.
+In the semifinals Slovenia defeated Great Britain and Latvia beat Australia, both advancing to the final.
 After losing the semifinals Great Britain and Australia played off for the bronze medal with Australia winning 7–3.
-Slovenia defeated Latvia 6–3 in the gold medal game and earned promotion to the 2019 IIHF Inline Hockey World Championship.
+Slovenia defeated Latvia 6–3 in the final and earned promotion to the 2019 IIHF Inline Hockey World Championship.

 All times are local (UTC+2).

 Ranking and statistics

-Final standings
+Standings

 The final standings of the tournament according to IIHF: